MUCI/jquery-usos/doc/installation.md

 Requirements
 ------------

-  * USOS API 5.4.4,
+  * USOS API 5.4.4+,
-  * Your own USOS API Proxy (see below).
+  * Your own USOS API Proxy (see below),
+  * jQuery 1.9.1+,
-  * jQuery 1.9.1,
+  * jQuery Migrate 1.1.0+,
-  * jQuery-UI 1.10.1 (we advise to use the theme included in jQuery-USOS project),
+  * jQuery-UI 1.10.1+ (we advise to use the theme included in jQuery-USOS project),
   * **jQuery-USOS Bundle package** - the `js/jquery-usos-x.y.z-bundle.min.js`
-    contains both jQuery-USOS and all its dependencies (except jQuery and jQuery-UI).
+    contains both jQuery-USOS and all its dependencies (except the ones listed above).

 ### Debug version